krris/NavigationInSwiftUI/README.md

 # NavigationInSwiftUI

-A project that shows how navigation can be implemented in SwiftUI.
+A project that shows how navigation can be implemented in SwiftUI using FlowStack and MVVM + Coordinators pattern.

 The app is developed with:
 * Swift 5.6